voicewise/record-audio/README.md

 Make sure your browser is up to date.

 Clone the repo, then open index.html, then press action button and start talking.
 You will be recorded for 3 seconds, then your recording will be played back.

+## How To

+[How to record and play audio in javascript](https://medium.com/@bryanjenningz/how-to-record-and-play-audio-in-javascript-faa1b2b3e49b